kahaaga/UncertainData.jl/docs/src/index.md

 If you have questions, or a good idea for new functionality that could be useful to have in the package, please submit an issue, or even better - a pull request.

+## Citing

+If you use UncertainData.jl for any of your projects or scientific publications, please cite [this small Journal of Open Source Software (JOSS) publication](https://joss.theoj.org/papers/10.21105/joss.01666) as follows

+> Haaga, (2019).
+UncertainData.jl: a Julia package for working with measurements and datasets with uncertainties.
+Journal of Open Source Software, 4(43), 1666, https://doi.org/10.21105/joss.01666